This airplane was built by a retired missionary pilot

 The Builder of this airplane built it with intentions of using in God’s service.
 First owner/builder is retired Army pilot who also spent several years in Africa as a missionary pilot with his wife.
 They would love to see the airplane find a home where it would be used in the Lord’s service.
 The builder/owner was past president of Pilots For Christ, International.
 After lost his medical, he sold it to the current owner for mission work over Midwest.
 After 12 years, the current owner lost his medical due to cancer.
 It is time to sell the airplane.
 The current owner also loves to see the airplane find a home where it would be used in the Lord’s service.

 More info: Listing has ended.
-Search on eBay for similar 1997 BD-4
+Click to search on eBay for similar 1997 BD-4 (Affiliate link)

 Seller's other items: billywtko